mediaexplorer74/XCourierApp/ReadMe.md

 ## ToDo
 - More RnD of this Common & Droid projects
-- Transfer image resourses to UWP (iOS) projects (fixed)
-- Catch&Fix the UWP's LiteDB "bug" (fixed?)
+- Solve "Black screen" mystery (for UWP target)
 - Do manual UWP app testing

 ## Far future / Additional